Charestlab/tachypy/README.md

 texture.unbind()
 ```

+## Visuals

+Provides utility functions for drawing basic shapes and stimuli.

+**Functions**:

+- draw_rectangle(a_rect, fill=True, thickness=1.0, color=(255, 255, 255)): Draws a rectangle.
+- draw_line(pts1, pts2, thickness=1.0, color=(255, 0, 0)): Draws a line between two points.
+- draw_fixation_cross(center_pts, half_width, half_height, thickness=1.0, color=(255, 0, 0)): Draws a fixation cross.
+- center_rect_on_point(a_rect, a_point): Centers a rectangle on a given point.
+- draw_stimulus(texture, a_rect): Draws a texture on the screen within the specified rectangle.

+## Responses

+**Class**: ResponseHandler

+Handles user input events, including keyboard and mouse interactions, without exposing Pygame directly.

+Features:

+- Capture key presses and releases with timestamps.
+- Detect mouse clicks and positions.
+- Check if specific keys are pressed or released.
+- Determine if the application should quit.

-Contributing
+## Contributing

 Contributions are welcome!
 If you’d like to contribute to TachyPy, please follow these steps:

     1. Fork the repository on GitHub.
     2. Clone your forked repository.
     3. Create a new branch for your feature or bugfix.
     4. Make your changes and commit them with descriptive messages.
     5. Push your changes to your fork.
     6. Submit a pull request to the main repository.

 Please ensure that your code follows the project’s coding standards and includes appropriate tests.

-License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments

-	•	Pygame for the multimedia library.
+- Pygame for the multimedia library.
-	•	PyOpenGL for the OpenGL bindings.
+- PyOpenGL for the OpenGL bindings.
-	•	NumPy for numerical computations.
+- NumPy for numerical computations.
-	•	screeninfo for monitor information.
+- screeninfo for monitor information.